-Separate fact from fiction with this top 10 best ways to remove phlegm from your throat - examining the most effective ways to resolve the symptoms of your cold or flu.
+Separate fact from fiction with our top 10 best ways to remove phlegm from your throat – reviewing the most effective ways to relieve the symptoms of your cold or flu!

 The common cold and flu can take its toll; running down the body’s infrastructure in 7-10 day battle.
 And that’s where hydration comes in.